jpalacio09/ngx-autogen/README.md

 ## 📅 Coming Soon

-**ngx-essentials-schematics** is a project in continuous evolution.
+**ngx-autogen** is a project in continuous evolution.
 New tools and schematics will be progressively added to cover more aspects of Angular development, such as:

 - Generation of services and utilities.
 - Scaffolding for advanced components.